jaiCorpuz/jaiCorpuz/README.md

 ### Hi there 👋

+## I am still learning to code.

+# I will edit this when I get the time.

 <!--
 **calm-chaos/calm-chaos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.